ssssage/code-kata/README.md

 # Harry Potter Kata
-The **Harry Potter** Kata is a coding exercise that provides an opportunity to practice object-oriented programming (OOP) principles and clever optimization algorithms.
+The <strong>Harry Potter</strong> Kata is a coding exercise that provides an opportunity to practice object-oriented programming (OOP) principles and clever optimization algorithms.
 Let’s delve into the details:

 # Problem Description
 A fictional bookshop offers five different Harry Potter books.
 To boost sales, they’ve introduced a discount system.
 Here are the rules: